The field guide

 What is a forest?

-A forest is a container of stories.
-It's both a place where to grow common themed stories and a community to take care of them.
-Look through the topics other authors created, or create your own.
+A forest is a container of stories: at once a place where stories on a shared theme grow together, and a community that tends them.
+Wander through the topics other authors have opened, or create your own.

 What is a story?

 A story is a tree of chapters.
-A title, some content and a forest where to grow it: you'll need nothing more.
-Tag it, if you wish, to let others search for it easily.
-Each story is rapresented as a unique tree which will grow depending on the interactions on the story.
+A title, a few opening words, and a forest to grow it in — you'll need nothing more.
+Tag it, if you wish, so others can find it easily.
+Every story is drawn as a unique tree that grows with the interactions it receives.

 What is a chapter?

-A chapter is the continuation of a story.
-It's the smallest bulding block and yet the most creative one.
-In case of chapters, their title will be used as the action that will appear in the chapters selection for the next person to come.
+A chapter is the continuation of a story — the smallest building block, and yet the most creative one.
+Its title doubles as the action the next reader will see when choosing which way the story goes.